 When the fire extinguisher discharge occurs, turn OFF all engines, bilge blowers and electrical system components.
-Refrain from opening the engine compartment hatch, as the introduction of oxygen could accelerate any fire present there.
+Do not open the engine compartment hatch immediately.
+This will allow oxygen to the fire and flashback can occur.

 Allow the extinguishant to soak for 15 minutes after it discharges.
 With a portable fire extinguisher in your hand, cautiously inspect for damage.
 Avoid breathing fire vapors or fumes.